RikuKat/game-dev-foundry/HowToPitchAGame.md

 ## Key Principles of a Strong Pitch
 - Highlight what makes your game unique and compelling.
-- Showcase your team’s strengths and past successes.
+- Showcase your team's strengths and past successes.
 - Clearly define your market potential and audience.
 - Demonstrate why your game fits well within the industry landscape.
 - Address concerns about your team's ability to ship the game.